Tool Calling System

 )

-# In an agent loop, your host executes tool calls and feeds results back so the model can chain.
+# In an agent loop, your host/runtime can execute tool calls and feed tool results back into the model for multi-step chaining.

 In passthrough mode, your host/runtime decides which tool calls to execute: